privacyidea/privacyidea/doc/glossary/index.rst

    Disabled Token
         Tokens can be ``disabled``.
 Disabled tokens still belong to the assigned user but those tokens can not be used to authenticate. ``Disabled tokens can be enabled again``.

+   Resolver(UserId)
+        UserIdResolvers are connectors to those user stores, the locations, where the users are managed.
+Nowadays this can be LDAP directories or especially Active Directory, some times FreeIPA or the Redhat 389 service.
+        But classically users are also located in files like ``/etc/passwd`` on standalone unix systems.
+Web services often use SQL databases as user store.

+        Today with many more online cloud services SCIM is also an uprising protocol to access userstores.

+        privacyIDEA already comes with :ref:`useridresolvers` to talk to all these user stores:

+        * :ref:`flatfile_resolver`
+        * :ref:`ldap_resolver`
+        * :ref:`sql_resolver`
+        * :ref:`scim_resolver`
+        * :ref:`http_resolver`

+   Resolver(Machine)
+        Machine Resolvers are used to find machines in directories like LDAP, Active Directory, puppet, salt, or the /etc/hosts file.

+        The idea is for users to be able to authenticate on those client machines.
+        Not in all cases an online authentication request is possible, so that authentication items can be passed to those client machines.

+        In addition you need to define, which application on the client machine the user should authenticate to.
+        Different application require different authentication items.

+        Therefore privacyIDEA can define application types.
+        At the moment privacyIDEA knows the application ``luks``, ``offline`` and ``ssh``.